 Address: 1750 Rue Amherst, Montréal, QC H2L 3L6

 Alexandrie-Montreal is in the Gay Village nearby Beaudry station.
-Stepping into the building, you are immediately welcomed by a warm reception area which channels the hostel’s creative backpacker energy.
-Its bus-themed reception desk certainly reflects the experiences of travellers.
+Stepping into the building, you are immediately welcomed by a warm reception area that channels the hostel’s creative backpacker energy.
+Its bus-themed reception desk certainly reflects the experiences of travelers.

-The hostel prides itself for its myriad of services and affordability.
+One of the favored hostels in Montreal, this hostel prides itself on its myriad of services and affordability.
 Free breakfast, free Wi-Fi, a budget-friendly cafe, and free laundry are all included in its services.
 Alexandrie-Montreal has both shared dorm rooms, as well as apartment inns and private rooms for families and groups.
 Guests can congregate in the lounge or patio to exchange stories, food, and drinks.

 The Vieux Montreal, the Old Port, and La Fontaine Park are all walkable from the hostel, as is Mont-Royal.
 Its central location in the Gay Village means that there are plenty of food and bar options available within the vicinity.

 Address: 1425 Rue Mackay #2, Montréal, QC H3G 2H6